 Our Favorite Flight Hacking Tips

 Sign up to flight hacking websites.
-Dollar Flight Club and Scott’s Cheap Flights are two I personally use to find cheap flights.
+Dollar Flight Club and Going are two I personally use to find cheap flights.
 They post error fares and last minute cheap tickets.
 You can designate your departure region/airport and places you want to go and they’ll email you with cheap flights when they find one.
 I used them to buy cheap tickets to Iceland, Madrid, Hawaii and from Costa Rica to Seattle!

 What else you should be doing for your Costa Rica trip planning

-And don’t forget to look through our blog!
+Make sure to look through our blog!
 We have a dedicated Costa Rica travel tips section and a destination map.
 Our Instagram also has a lot of ideas for things to do and places.

 Airports

-Fly into Liberia airport in the Guanacaste province for Playas del Coco, La Cruz, Liberia, Nuevo Arenal, Rincon de la Vieja, Tamarindo, Conchal, Gulf of Papagayo, Flamingo, Brasilito, Potrero, Grande, Avellanas, Junquillal, Negra, Nosara, Samara, Ostional, Nicoya, Las Catalinas and Bijagua.
+Fly into Guanacaste airport in the Guanacaste province for Playas del Coco, La Cruz, Liberia, Nuevo Arenal, Rincon de la Vieja, Tamarindo, Conchal, Gulf of Papagayo, Flamingo, Brasilito, Potrero, Grande, Avellanas, Junquillal, Negra, Nosara, Samara, Ostional, Nicoya, Las Catalinas and Bijagua.

 Fly into San Jose Airport in the Alajuela province for the Caribbean coast (Tortuguero and Puerto Viejo), Puntarenas, Jaco, Manuel Antonio, Dominical, San Isidro del General (Perez Zeledon), Uvita, Ojochal, Puerto Jimenez, Drake Bay, Golfito, Turrialba, San Jose, Heredia, Alajuela, Cartago, San Ramon, Grecia, Atenas, San Vito, Sarapiqui, Bajos del Toro.

-You can fly into either San Jose or Liberia Airport if your first destination is La Fortuna, Monteverde, Montezuma or Santa Teresa.
+You can fly into either San Jose or Guanacaste Airport if your first destination is La Fortuna, Monteverde, Montezuma or Santa Teresa.
 They are about the same travel time from both airports.
 You can also fly into one airport and fly out the other.

 Read more about Costa Rica airports.